r1co/ArduinoFanController/README.md

 # ArduinoFanController

-This is a really basic framework to build a arduino based fan controller.
+This is a really basic framework to build an arduino based fan controller.

 ## Usage
 ```